 By now you know that bed bugs will NOT go away on their own.
 Bed bugs have entered your space for one reason only, and that’s to feed on you.
 As long as you remain in your home, bed bugs will continue to feast.

-At the end of the day you can minimize risk by intervening and acting quickly.
-If you’re a renter, or a guest at a hotel, talk to your landlord or management before acting, because you may not be responsible for expensive bed bug treatments.
+At the end of the day, you can minimize risk by intervening and acting quickly.
+If you’re a renter or a guest at a hotel, talk to your landlord or hotel management before acting, because you may not be responsible for expensive bed bug treatments.

-If you have suffered from serious injury and would like to learn if you’re entitled to compensation, contact our bed bug lawyers to discuss your case.
+If you have suffered from a bed bug infestation and would like to learn if you’re entitled to compensation, contact our bed bug lawyers to discuss your case today!